 In a working-class neighbourhood on the other side of Mexico City another woman protects her stolen child.
 After longing desperately to be a mother, her life is violently altered by its reality.
 Alternating between these two contrasting voices, Empty Houses confronts the desires, regrets and social pressures of motherhood faced by both the mother who lost her child and the new one who risked everything to take him.

 A literary sensation on its original publication, Empty Houses is a kaleidoscopic inquiry into contemporary Mexico and a provocative exploration of motherhood.
 It announces an intrepid and breathtaking new literary voice.

 ‘A brilliant new voice, eviscerating and propulsive.
-Reading Empty Houses left me shattered and floored.’ – Miriam Towes, author of Women Talking
+Reading Empty Houses left me shattered and floored.’ – Miriam Toews, author of Women Talking

 ‘One of the best-kept secrets of Mexican literature.’ – Fernanda Melchor, author of International Booker-Prize shortlisted Hurricane Season